RACE DIVISIONS

 PROTEST PROCEDURE & RULES

 The official protest form can be acquired from a Race Official at the Finish Line and will require information regarding the incident including witnesses for verification by the Ski to Sea Race Committee.
-The protester will be required to fill out the official form and turn it in to the Ski to Sea Race Committee with a $20 fee at the finish area (Marine Park) within thirty (30) minutes after the completion of the race by their team.
+The protester will be required to fill out the official form and turn it in to the Ski to Sea Race Committee with a $20 fee at the finish area (Marine Park) within 30 minutes after the completion of the race by their team.

 A quorum of the Ski to Sea Race Committee will be responsible for the final decision regarding any protest, including any notification by race officials or race monitors who have documented violations of race participant and those not specified in the race guide.
 Upon completion of the review, the $20.00 will be forfeited to the Ski to Sea Race if the protest is denied or refunded if it is upheld.
 The Protest Committee’s decision is final and unsportsmanlike conduct by any race team or their affiliates will disqualify that team from the race.